SOL-Strategies/doublezero-version-sync/README.md

 A simple version synchronization manager for DoubleZero, keeping your installed version in sync with the recommended version for your cluster (testnet/mainnet-beta).

-## Features

-- 👀 **Version Monitoring**: Continuously monitors the installed DoubleZero version compared to the recommended version for your cluster.
-- ♻️ **Sync Commands**: Executes configurable commands when a version sync is required.
-- ⌚ **Single-shot or recurring**: Run once or on a specified interval
-- 📦 **Package Manager Support**: Supports both Debian/Ubuntu (apt) and Rocky Linux/RHEL (yum/rpm) package managers

 ## Installation

 ### From Source